maubibl/OpenAlex/README.md

 ### `transOA.py`
 This script:
 1. Converts a list of JSON records into a single DIVA MODS XML file with a `<modsCollection>` root element.

+## How to use the scripts:
+Add your email to the header of the API call in importOpenAlex.py (line 21).
+Add the OpenAlex IDs of the records you want to import in line 9.
+Run the script